 Many people aren’t aware that all fines associated with Health and safety breaches are uninsurable, so if you are given one you really are on your own.
-Something easily avoided by having a comprehensive health and safety procedure in place.
+Something easily avoided by having a comprehensive procedure in place.

-We have compiled below a list of three areas that are key to health and safety compliance and considerations to be made for each point.
-Whilst we do our best to get back to normal, health and safety is not an area anybody wants to fall down on!
+We have compiled below a list of three areas that are key to compliance and considerations to be made for each point.
+Whilst we do our best to get back to normal, this is not an area anybody wants to fall down on!

 Much like policies, risk assessments must be reviewed regularly and be considerate of specific requirements.
 Do you have documented risk assessments?
 Are they fit for purpose?
 Who completed your risk assessments – was this a qualified competent person?
 Assessing risk within your organisation is critical to reducing incidents in the workplace and achieving compliance.
 You may find that you need enhanced risk assessments in place with numbers in the workplace increasing.